moonshotcollective/scaffold-moonshot-starter/README.md

 │ ├── web # Landing page using NextJS, TypeScript, Chakra-UI │ ├── dapp # Web3, decentralized app using NextJS, TypeScript, Chakra-UI and ethers.js
 │ ├── ui # Theme/design system shared accross web & dapp folders
-│ ├── schemas # Ceramic and JSON schemas
 │ ├── hardhat # Your contracts, using Hardhat with Typechain and ethers v5
-│ └── server # TypeScript NodeJS server using NestJS as a production ready back-end framework └── ... config ...
+│ └── subgraph # A subgraph that gets generated on contract deploys └── ... config ...
 ```